-We offer a two year Master of Studies degree in Mindfulness-based Cognitive Therapy through the Continuing Education Department of Oxford University.
+We offer a two year Master of Studies degree in Mindfulness-based Cognitive Therapy (MBCT) through the Continuing Education Department of Oxford University.

-This two year part-time course offers experienced clinicians and practitioners from a range of professional backgrounds a unique opportunity to develop in-depth specialist knowledge and skills in Mindfulness-Based Cognitive Therapy (MBCT).
+This two year part-time course offers experienced clinicians and practitioners from a range of professional backgrounds a unique opportunity to develop in-depth specialist knowledge and skills in Mindfulness-Based Cognitive Therapy.
 Our aim is to foster a community of teachers with the expertise to deliver high quality MBCT to patients, and to contribute to the development and dissemination of this innovative approach to mental and physical healthcare.

 The course is offered by the Oxford Mindfulness Centre at the Oxford University Department of Psychiatry, in collaboration with the University of Oxford Department for Continuing Education, and will lead to an award of a Master of Studies by the University of Oxford.

-We are not able to deliver the course by Skype or email.
+We are not able to deliver any aspects of the teaching online.
 Please be advised that you must be able to attend all the course dates in person.

 The course is taught, part-time, over two years, and is organised in to nine three or four-day teaching blocks (held in Oxford) and three residential training retreats (held in Somerset or Devon) – one of four days and one of seven days in Year I and one of seven days in Year II.
 In addition to the taught component, students will need to set aside 6-7 hours per week for private study, personal practice of MBCT, completion of written assignments.
 Participants on courses with similar demands confirms that this time is crucial to completing the course successfully.

 On successful completion of the taught components of the course and associated assignments, the award of the Master’s degree is made by the University of Oxford, under the aegis of its Continuing Education Board.